Zimbra-Community/zimbra-foss-2fa/README.md

         docker run --init -p 5000:443 --name privacyidea --restart=always -v privacyidea_data:/etc/privacyidea -v privacyidea_log:/var/log/privacyidea -v privacyidea_mariadb:/var/lib/mysql -v /opt/privacyIdeaLDAPProxy:/opt/privacyIdeaLDAPProxy -d zetalliance/privacy-idea:latest

    You should be able to connect to PrivacyIDEA at https://yourzimbra:5000/ it can take a couple of minutes for it to start.
-Default username: admin/test (you change it!!).
-Do not create the Initial Realm if PrivacyIDEA asks you!
+Default username: admin/test (you change it now by running `docker exec -it privacyidea /usr/bin/pi-manage admin change -p admin`).
+Do not create the Initial Realm if PrivacyIDEA asks you when you log in to the web interface!

 7. Configure PrivacyIDEA